matthiasbruns/android-kotlin-clean-architecture/README.md

 If you decide to use MVPVM and want to have a clean architecture, dependency injection is a good way to decouple classes.
 The repository pattern allows you to switch to or add new datasources.
-The new ViewModel and Lifecycle classes in the upcoming Architecture Components improve the MVP pattern and provides another layer of abstraction.
+The new viewmodel and Lifecycle classes in the upcoming Architecture Components improve the MVP pattern and provides another layer of abstraction.